 The Lafayette County & Oxford Public Library will host a free screening of “Sadie Thompson” at 7 p.m.
 Tuesday as part of it’s World Film Night series.
 (July 4, 2010)

-Guided walking tours of Oxford’s North Lamar Historic District will begin at 10:30 a.m.
-Saturday.
-Tours depart from the Skipwith Cottage next to City Hall.
+The final guided walking tour of Oxford’s North Lamar Historic District will be held Saturday.
+The tour will depart at 10:30 a.m. from the Skipwith Cottage next to Oxford City Hall.
 Guides will point out architectural features, introduce some prominent people from Oxford’s past, and explain why two houses have been declared National Historic Landmarks.

-Sponsored by the Oxford Convention & Visitors Bureau, guided walking tours are offered as part of its heritage tourism program.
+Sponsored by the Oxford Convention & Visitors Bureau, the guided walking tour is offered as part of its heritage tourism program.
 Travelers are given a personal, up-close introduction to Oxford, and residents can learn a little more about local history.
 It is a pleasant way to get some exercise while taking a closer look at one of Oxford’s most attractive assets.

-Tours are approximately one hour and 15 minutes long and will be offered the third Saturday of every month from April to July.
+The tours is approximately one hour and 15 minutes long.
 For more information, visit www.oxfordcvb.com or contact Mary Allyn Roulhac at 232-2477.
-(May 10, 2010)
+(July 3, 2010)

 The DAV, American Legion and the VFW will host a breakfast and some fellowship for all veterans at 7:30 a.m.
 Wednesday at the Veteran’s Building at 125 Veterans Drive.
 Breakfast features eggs, sausage, gravy, biscuits and coffee.
 The Veteran’s Building is located at the corner of Veterans Drive and South Lamar Boulevard.
 Donations are accepted.
 (July 3, 2010)